 The Ventral Vagus, or VVC, is responsible for regulating the sympathetic nervous system (SNS) which is known for responding to threat with either fight or flight.
 The VVC is known as the smart vagus because it soothes the SNS through socialization behaviours with other mammals.

 For example, a baby will often socially engage with its mother if she is not showing engagement.
 In the still face experiment, we see a mother with a flat affect and an infant beginning to feel threatened.
 The infant’s first response is to begin engaging with its mother by laughing, screaming, widening its eyes, and eventually, if the mother does not react, we see the infant become extremely disturbed and then eventually shut down.

-The infant has attempted social engagement, understands fighting and flighting are not possible, resulting in reptilian response of immobilization.
+The infant has attempted social engagement, understands fighting and flighting are not possible, resulting in a reptilian response of immobilization.

 Please note that none of these words I use regarding choice or decisions are prefrontal cortex responses.
 Instead, the autonomic nervous system has its own instinctual reactions that are not connected to the prefrontal cortex part of the <thinking brain>.
 All of these responses happen in milliseconds.

-Stephen Porges theory of hierarchy of adaptation of responses:
+Stephen Porges theory of a hierarchy of adaptation of responses: